-- Recap the chronology of these periods (Egyptians, Greeks, - Greek scholars travelled to Rome to study and share their knowledge from Greece. - Greek physicians studied followed teachings of Hippocrates (father of modern medicine) He believed in recording a patient's symptoms now called 'clinical observation.' - Romans were some of the first to recognise the importance of public health - healthy bodies meant healthy minds. - Built gymnasiums and public baths to keep clean and good hygiene - keeping fit was prioritised.
+- Recap the chronology of these periods (Egyptians, Greeks, - Greek scholars travelled to Rome to study and share their knowledge from Greece. - Greek physicians studied followed teachings of Hippocrates (father of modern medicine) He believed in recording a patient's symptoms now called 'clinical observation.' - Romans were some of the first to recognise the importance - Built gymnasiums and public baths to keep clean and good hygiene - keeping fit was prioritised.